 You can download our Internship Program brochure here.

 Explore our life-changing programs here:

-Focus on the day-to-day welfare, care and management of the lions in stage one of the African Lion Rehabilitation & Release into the Wild Program
+Focus on the day-to-day welfare, care and management of lions in the African Lion Rehabilitation & Release into the Wild Programme

 Assisting our managers in the smooth running of the projects, your day-to-day role will depend on your particular interests and experience